rockroman/PP3_The_Coach/README.md

 - user can start creating players inside given parameters
-- if input is not inside parameter user is asked to repeat the input along with message that gives instruction on valid inputs
+- if the input is not inside the parameters user is asked to repeat the input along with a message that gives instructions on valid inputs
 - user story covered: 6,9,13,14,10
 <details>
 <summary>Screenshot</summary>